MarkOoi1/macromonitor/README.md

 # (MM) Macro Monitor

-This is a financial markets dashboard using Node.JS, Express, React and MongoDB.

-Functionality Objectives: (\* denotes in progress)

-- Custom built Twitter profile scraper using node-cron to collect the latest news
+MERNG w/ Redux and Material UI
+Designed to deploy on Heroku.
+You can use any cloud MongoDB service, just update the connection string.

+Technology Goals:

+- Data sourcing via Twitter on real-time news breaks
+- Data sourcing for economic data releases
-- IG Markets API for a live data feed
+- IG Markets API for a live data feed on selected markets
-- IG Markets API for automated trade execution\*
+- IG Markets API for automated trade execution
 - React client with Redux for state management
 - Material UI for presentation
 - NodeJS / Mongo for backend functionality
 - User auth using JWT, Google OATH
 - Server / Client comms via GraphQL and REST APIs
+- Connection to the Theme library

 ### Version: 0.0.1